Kamatchi0812/Netflix-Content-Insights/README.md

 ---

-## How to Use
-1. Click the `.pbix` file link above to download
-2. Open it in **Power BI Desktop**
-3. Use filters and slicers to explore Netflix's content insights

----

 ## Future Improvements
 - Sentiment analysis of Netflix titles using external reviews
 - Integration of IMDb ratings for quality analysis